upenn-libraries/alchemy/README.md

 The CLI app runs 'tasks', which are simply Java classes used by a simple framework that facilitates access to the Elements API and the reporting database.
-The app ships with several predefined tasks, and you can also create your own.
+The app ships with predefined tasks, and you can also create your own.

 Examples of how to run the CLI: